Atoroe/BLEScaner/README.md

 # BLEScaner

-Before you start coding, you’ll need to set the Team for your project.
+Before you start the project, you’ll need to set the Team for the project.